Rika290/Rika290/README.md

 - 👋 Hi, this is Rithika
--  An enthusiast who wants to learn  and gain professional experience in the field of Data Science
+-  An enthusiast who wants to learn  and gain experience in the field of Data Analysis and Data Engineering
--  I am currently doing projects like model building for predictive analysis, Exploratory Data Analysis,etc with the help of tools such as Python, MySQL and PowerBI.
+-  Currently exploring AWS with related to data engineering and practicing Pyspark
+-  Skills: Python, SQL, Data Analysis, Power BI, Apache Airflow, MongoDB

 <!---